Pyomo/mpi-sppy/doc/src/internals.rst

 One way or the other, the scenario creator function needs to attached to each scenario model a list of `objects for non-leaf scenario tree nodes (the list will have only one member for two-stage problems) called ``_mpisppy_node_list``.
-Each node object contains the ``nonant_vardata_list`` for the scenaio at that scenario tree node.
+Each node object contains the ``nonant_vardata_list`` for the scenario at that scenario tree node.
 The list indexes are not meaningful, but the lists are assumed to be in the same order for every scenario at the tree node.

 Some uses